n8n-io/n8n-docs/docs/flow-logic/error-handling.md

 ## Create and set an error workflow

 For each workflow, you can set an error workflow in **Workflow Settings**.
 It runs if an execution fails.
 This means you can, for example, send email or Slack alerts when a workflow execution errors.
+The error workflow must start with the [Error Trigger](/integrations/builtin/core-nodes/n8n-nodes-base.errortrigger/).

 You can use the same error workflow for multiple workflows.